Use this kit to test for the presence of Ketamine, PMA/PMMA and other substances.

 - Hold the testing vial above the open plastic jar, so that if a drop misses the vial, it will land in the jar.

 - Place 1-2 drops of the testing liquid from the dropper bottle onto the sample.
 DO NOT let the sample touch the bottle nozzle, or the reagent will get contaminated!

 - Watch the color change over 30-60 sec.
-Some reactions occur quickly (Cocaine takes only a few seconds to start reacting).
+Some reactions occur quickly (ketamine starts reacting almost immediately).
 Other reactions can take a longer time.

-- Compare the sample color with the color chart provided.
+- Compare the reaction color with the color chart provided.

 - Tightly close the dropper bottle.
 If you’re using more than one testing fluid, make sure you only open one bottle at a time.
 If you accidentally switch caps, the testing liquid will get contaminated and ruined.